Riccardo Calafiori: Arsenal

 On 29 July 2024, Calafiori joined Premier League club Arsenal on a long-term contract for an initial reported fee of £33.6 million, rising to £42 million with add-ons.
 He made his debut against Aston Villa on 24 August 2024.
-On 22 September, on his first full start for Arsenal, Calafiori scored his first goal for the club in a 2–2 draw against Manchester City at the Etihad Stadium, scoring from outside the box following a drop pass from Gabriel Martinelli.
+On 22 September, on his first full start for Arsenal, Calafiori scored his first goal for the club in a 2–2 draw against Manchester City at the Etihad Stadium, scoring from outside the box following a pass from Gabriel Martinelli.
 The goal was later voted Arsenal's goal of the month for September on the club's website.
 Calafiori scored his second for the Gunners on 25 January 2025, this time a 74th minute away winner at Wolves.
 Two months later, on 4 March, he netted his first Champions League goal in a 7–1 away win over PSV Eindhoven during the Round of 16.

 On 17 August 2025, Calafiori scored a header in Arsenal's first match of the 2025–26 Premier League, helping his team to a 1–0 away victory against Manchester United.
 An excellent start to the season saw Calafiori nominated for the Premier League Player of the Month award for August, after registering a goal, two assists, and helping his side to two clean sheets in the opening three games.
+On 19 May 2026, Arsenal won the Premier League, and Calafiori became the third Italian player to earn a Premier League winners medal, after Mario Balotelli in 2012, and Federico Chiesa in 2025.

+On 16 August 2026, Calafiori scored the fastest goal in Community Shield history after 23 seconds, helping Arsenal defeat Manchester City 3–0 and win the trophy.